-Effective July 1, 2020, and after returning faculty have been placed on salary schedule as described in Section A, Subd.
-2 of this Article, and after receiving the step advancements for promotion provided for in Section B of this Article, the minimum step for an Assistant Professor is step twelve (12), the minimum step for an Associate Professor is step seventeen (17), and the minimum step for a Professor is step twenty-four (24).
-The maximum salary allowed for an Instructor is step twenty (20).
+Effective July 1, 2020, and after returning faculty have been placed on the salary schedule as described in Section A, Subd.
+2 of this Article, and after receiving the step advancements for promotion provided for in Section B of this Article, the minimum step for an Assistant Professor is step 12, the minimum step for an Associate Professor is step 17, and the minimum step for a Professor is step 24.
+Effective July 1, 2023, the maximum salary allowed for an Instructor is step 22.